Mixology and Mnemonics

 -or-

-How to Enhance Your Memory to be able to Remember WAY More Drinks
+How to Old School WAY Enhance Your Memory to be able to Remember a super amount of More Drinks in EXACT detail than you ever thought you could before.

 I’m going to start out here with the latest, greatest craze in Mnemonics: PAO, or Person, Object, Action.